mkloubert/vs-cron/README.md

     // access a module that is part of the extentsion
     // s. https://github.com/mkloubert/vs-cron/blob/master/package.json
     var moment = args.require('moment');

+    // access the global data from the settings
+    //
+    // from the example above this is: "Marcel K!
+Marcel K!
+Marcel K!" var globals = args.globals;

     // access the data from the settings
+    //
     // from the example above this is: "TM" var opts = args.options;